AP Explains: Trump Seizes On Dubious Biden-Ukraine Story

 Senate Republicans said in a recent report that the appointment may have posed a conflict of interest, but they did not present evidence that the hiring influenced U.S. policies.

-The main email highlighted by the Post is a May 2015 message that it said was sent to Hunter Biden by Vadym Pozharskyi, an adviser to Burisma’s board.
+The main email highlighted by the Post is an April 2015 message that it said was sent to Hunter Biden by Vadym Pozharskyi, an adviser to Burismas board.
 In it, he thanks the younger Biden for inviting me to DC and giving an opportunity to meet your father and spent (sic) some time together.
-Its realty (sic) an honor and pleasure.”
+Its realty (sic) an honor and pleasure.

 HOW DID THE POST OBTAIN THE EMAILS?

-It’s a tangled saga.
-The Post says it received on Sunday a hard drive containing the messages from Giuliani, who has pushed the unfounded idea that Ukraine was trying to interfere with the 2016 election and that the younger Biden may have enriched himself by selling his access to his father.
+Its a tangled saga.
+The Post says it received a copy of a hard drive containing the messages from Giuliani, who has pushed the idea that Ukraine was trying to interfere with the 2016 election and that the younger Biden may have enriched himself by selling his access to his father.

 ARE THE NEW EMAILS AUTHENTIC?